-Saddam exhibits extreme grandiosity, overconfidence, and self-absorption to a degree that renders him incapable of empathizing with the pain and suffering of others.
-He is devoid of empathy and unmoved by human suffering, which permits him to commit atrocities against his own people as readily as he is willing to brutalize his enemies.
+Saddam exhibits pathological narcissism, a personality pattern characterized by extreme grandiosity, overconfidence, and self-absorption to a degree that renders one incapable of empathizing with the pain and suffering of others.
+Leaders with this profile are devoid of empathy and unmoved by human suffering, which permits them to commit atrocities against their own people as readily as they are willing to brutalize their enemies.

 A paranoid outlook

-Behind a grandiose facade, malignant narcissists harbor a siege mentality.
+Behind a grandiose façade, malignant narcissists like Saddam harbor a siege mentality.
 They are insular, project their own hostilities onto others, and fail to recognize their own role in creating foes.
 These real or imagined enemies, in turn, are used to justify their own aggression against others.

-Malignant narcissists are cold, ruthless, sadistic, and cynically calculating, yet skilled at concealing their aggressive intent behind a public mask of civility or idealistic concern.
+Malignant narcissists like Saddam are cold, ruthless, sadistic, and cynically calculating, yet skilled at concealing their aggressive intent behind a public mask of civility or idealistic concern.

 Because self-aggrandizement is the guiding force that drives Saddam, the only plausible scenario under which he would voluntarily relinquish political power would be the conviction that it would give him a “second lease on life” and permit him to survive the current crisis, ultimately to return to power.
 His personality profile suggests that Saddam Hussein will use all means at his disposal to cling to power.
-If backed into a corner, there is an elevated risk that he will take his own life rather than surrender.
+If backed into a corner, he may take his own life rather than surrender.